enviodev/docs/blog/2023-08-22-envio-grant-program-is-live.md

 Here are a few example use-cases you can ship using Envio:

-- A simple decentralized application (DApp)
+- A simple decentralized application (DApp).
 - A useful dashboard (e.g. DeFi staking opportunity dashboard, aggregating protocol fees, etc).
 - Upgrade or migrate an existing use case subgraph to battle-test Envio's capabilities (e.g. GMX v2, Uniswap V3 subgraph).
 - An indexer template for popular OpenZeppelin Standards other than ERC20, ERC721, ERC1155 (e.g. Governance contracts).